arthur-ruxton/Burnt-Toast/README.md

         <ul>
           <li>Immediately we set up a Trello board</li>
           <li>
-            We started with written plans for the front and backend respectively.
+            We started with written plans for the front and backend respectively, taking turns making notes as we discussed ideas on a Zoom call.
             <ul>
               <li>
                 Backend plan: we listed the necessary schemas, controllers, routes, secure routes and described the index, environment and database we would be                     building.